XGRIDS Pro Guide™ / Module 9: LCC Studio

 Export LCC2

 2. Choose the compression format.
-SOG (recommended) gives the smallest file, an 8 to 26 times reduction, and is the default for the LCC ecosystem.
+SOG gives the smallest file, an 8 to 26 times reduction, and is the default for the LCC ecosystem.
 SPZ gives about a 10 times reduction and is compatible with the Niantic and Scaniverse ecosystem.
-A single LCC2 file uses one compression format; the two are not mixed.
+A single LCC2 file uses one compression format; the two are never mixed.

 3. Check additional options as needed.
 Include Mesh adds collision data.
 Spatial Recognition results are included only if that feature was enabled during reconstruction.